• Skip to main content

 Eating healthy fats and proteins during this period will help satiate you and keep your energy level up without spiking your blood sugar.
 Any insulin on board will not adversely affect your workout after eating healthy fats and proteins.
 Both macronutrients absorb more slowly, so they provide excellent long-lasting energy.

-Examples of these foods are seeds, avocado, and egg whites.
+Examples of these foods are seeds, avocados, and egg whites.
 You will find that this option is great in its simplicity and ability to fuel workouts!

 3. Consume carbohydrates.
 Take bolus.